 The avid gardener can not do without a greenhouse.
 Because when you love your garden, it is frustrating to see his efforts undone by unpredictable weather.
-Well protected elements, in the greenhouse, the seedlings are prepared, start the plants and even cultivated, well beyond the end of the season.
+Well protected elements, the seedlings are prepared, start the plants and even cultivated, well beyond the end of the season.
 How to choose a greenhouse?
 How to equip?
-Can we heat the greenhouse?
+Can we heat it?

-There are several types of greenhouses: the mini-greenhouses for balconies and terraces, large greenhouses, genuine small glass houses and tunnel greenhouses, under plastic sheeting, dedicated to growing vegetables or flowers.
+There are several types of greenhouses: the mini for balconies and terraces, large, genuine small glass houses and tunnel greenhouses, under plastic sheeting, dedicated to growing vegetables or flowers.
 These are highly technical equipment.
 So at the time of purchase, keep your eyes open!

 How to choose a greenhouse?